charm-13/petcafe/docs/peer_review_response.md

 <br>We added a message to feed to indicate what happened with the treat.
 With play, the only time success will be false is when happiness is maxed out.

 6. _Currently, it doesn't seem like username is being used for anything after being created._
-<br>Username is not a required field anymore
+<br>Username is now used for user authentication

 7. _It would be a good idea to specify that POST /carts/{cart_id}/checkout should only be called once for a specific cart.
 Since there would no need to keep the cart around unless you want to add an order history for all users._
 <br>We are changing the logic for cart checkouts to fix this